Fortuneswell PCP Group

 British Telecommunications Telephone Kiosk

 The Fortuneswell Group made an approach to BT to adopt the public telephone kiosk, but the request was later turned down.
-However, we spoke with them about the state of the kiosk, and they confirmed the kiosk would be totally refurbished between April and September 2023.
-BT have still not refurbished the kiosk and have then stated they will try but not whilst it is raining!
-We have followed up with a request for the works to be complete as soon as possible.
-They stated that they would improve the kiosk as quickly as possible.
-Watch this space!
+However, we spoke with them about the state of the kiosk, and they confirmed the kiosk would be totally refurbished which has now been completed.

 March 2023 Update